All / Cases

 • Contracts

-These can be investments or purchase and sale agreements that explain the receipt of large sums of money;
+These can be investment or purchase and sale agreements that explain the receipts of large sums of money;

 • Certificates

-Certificates of income and dividends provide an opportunity to track the legal origin of business funds in detail.
+Certificates of income and dividends provide an opportunity to track in detail the legal origin of business funds.

 There are several most common difficulties that clients might have in the PoF process: